cue-lang/cuelang.org/playground/README.md

 npm run start
 ```
 This will build webpack in dev mode and serve the application.
-You do need the wasm file to get the editor running so make sure you've run the bash command at least once.
+You do need the wasm file to get the playground running so make sure you've run the bash command at least once.

 * UI/UX
   * Support `fmt` and `trim` dropdown button option for the input pane contents